Pause. Uncover. Heal.

 About Me

-Dr. Vengersky holds a Bachelor’s degree in Psychology and brings over a decade of experience in emergency response and medical services.
-In addition to her clinical training, she is a Certified Personal Trainer and Corrective Exercise Specialist.
-Her background in fitness and movement science informs her work with patients recovering from injury, managing chronic pain, or working toward improved physical performance.
+Her background in fitness and biomechanics informs her work with patients recovering from injury, managing chronic pain, or working toward improved physical performance.

 What conditions can acupuncture help with?